 Block holder SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block Create Broadcast to Local SMS: Failure (previously NNP flow 2.4)

 In this scenario, the NPAC SMS has a numberPoolBlock and corresponding subscriptionVersions in ‘sending’ state for creation to the Local SMSs and no Local SMS will respond successfully to the broadcast.